-What is better than having an iced coffee in this scorching hot summer?
+What is better than having a nice cool glass of Japanese iced coffee in this scorching hot summer?
 It’s just like a shot of refreshing energy.

 Having a glass of iced coffee after long working hours would definitely boost up your mood and energy.
 So, you would feel totally refreshed.

 You probably heard about iced coffee as it’s getting more popular all around the globe.
 Thus, you might be confused with cold brew coffee.

 Indeed, cold-brewed coffee is like iced coffee’s sibling because they’re made of the same ingredients.

 However, while cold brew requires a different or rather, a bit more complicated extraction method – brewing cold without using heat, iced coffee is simply normal coffee that’s then cooled down.

 This article is going to show you a quick and simple way to make an iced coffee with Japanese style or Japanese “flash” iced coffee.